Our Manifesto: Why we march, how public policy affects our lives, and how our identities shape our experiences.

-We march — and continue to carry our movement forward — because policies are more than politics and affect our everyday lives; because civic engagement and speaking truth to power provide the foundation of our democratic political system and society; and because we uphold our constitution and the rights it enshrines!
+We march — and continue to carry our movement forward — because policies are more than politics and affect our everyday lives.
+More than that, civic engagement and speaking truth to power provide the foundation of our democratic political system and society.
+We aim to uphold our constitution and the rights it enshrines!

 In the spirit of Coretta Scott King, we believe that you cannot stand for freedom for one group and deny it to others.
 Personal prejudice and systemic discrimination are pervasive in America and lead to the marginalization of many people, including women, people of color, American Indian and Alaskan Natives, LGBTQIA individuals, immigrants, religious minorities and people with disabilities.
 We march for the rights of marginalized communities, for just and equitable systems, and for the freedom of all peoples who make up our diverse nation.
 We know that Minnesota is not immune from discrimination or disparities and vow to work toward more inclusive, equitable communities.

 The Right to Economic Opportunity

 Approximately 70% of America’s impoverished are women and children.
-We recognize that over 50% of American women are the breadwinners of their families and that women, particularly women of color and immigrant and migrant communities, disproportionately provide our nation’s paid and unpaid domestic labor and caregiving.
+We recognize that over 50% of American women are the breadwinners of their families.
+Additionally women, particularly women of color and immigrant and migrant communities, disproportionately provide our nation’s paid and unpaid domestic labor and caregiving.

 ● Approximately 1 in 3 women live in or on the brink of poverty in the U.S. This amounts to 42 million women and 28 million children.